LeonPeric/bias-in-multilingual-dialogue-generations/README.md

 ### 'LLM_Classification' folder

-This folder contains the analysis results for general and specific
+This folder contains two subfolders, each containing the analysis results for i) general vs specific or ii) tone classification.

+#### General vs Specific
+Contains an analysis.ipynb jupyter file, which contains the code necessary for obtaining the results which are documented in the report.

+Contains testing.ipynb, a jupyter file which can be run to obtain the results of the .pkl files

+#### General vs Specific
+Contains an analysis.ipynb jupyter file, which contains the code necessary for obtaining the results which are documented in the report.

+Contains testing.ipynb, a jupyter file which can be run to obtain the results of the .pkl files